Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/README.md

-# A periodic table of human tonsillar cells
+# An Atlas of Cells in the Human Tonsil

 Palatine tonsils are secondary lymphoid organs (SLO) representing the first line of immunological defense against inhaled or ingested pathogens.
 Here, we provide a comprehensive census of cell types forming the